kichalla/HostingEnvironmentNotDisposedRepro/Readme.md

 =========
 User has a web application and some functional tests for it.
 He makes a change to razor pages file, saves it and runs the tests again.

+**NOTE**: The tests in this scenario create & dispose the TestServer for every test. i.e 100 tests here create 100 instances of it.
+The memory issue does NOT repro if the TestServer is created only once and shared by all tests, which is more common.
+You can checkout the branch 'WithTextFixture' to test that scenario too.

 Repro steps:
 ===========
 1. Open the FileSystemWatcherRepro.sln